-If you’re looking for more advanced techniques for how to cast off your knitting, we’ve also included walkthroughs for four alternative techniques.
-Follow the links below to jump to the instructions.
+If you’re looking for more advanced techniques for how to cast off your knitting, we’ve also got walkthroughs for alternative techniques.
+Follow the links below to jump to the one you need.

 This cast off is ideal for anything that needs to be stretchy, such as the tops of socks and mittens, or the brim of a hat.
 To do it you’ll need a tapestry needle.